thelinuxhobbyist/studiolin/content/about.md

 Whether you're exploring Linux for the first time or deepening existing knowledge, StudioLinux aims to provide thoughtful, independent coverage that supports informed digital choices.

-StudioLinux is independently operated and based in the United Kingdom
+StudioLinux is an independently operated editorial publication based in the United Kingdom.